 Check Out Our Full Comparison: Bamboo vs. Cotton Sheets

 Can Latex Beds Trigger a Reaction?

 According to research, most folks with latex allergies suffer from minor skin irritations from direct contact, so you should be fine with a bed that’s wrapped in flame retardant “sock” and an outer cover.
-If your reaction to this material is severe, synthetic latex may be a safer bet, but you should definitely seek the opinion of your doctor before purchasing a latex bed.
+If your reaction to this material is severe, synthetic latex may be a safer bet, but you should definitely seek the opinion of your doctor before purchasing a latex mattress.

-Is memory foam okay for allergy sufferers?
+Is a memory foam mattress okay for allergy sufferers?